Car Ownership Denmark

 If you come from outside the EU, you will have to take a theory and driving test to exchange your license.
 This could be fairly expensive.
 Learn how to exchange yours drivers license for a proper one and avoid a hefty fine.

 Owning a car is very expensive, so if you do not really need a car on a daily basis, you are financially better off not owning one.
+You may wish to consider buying a used car.

 You can bring your own car over, but there are some heavy taxes imposed.
 (180%) These taxes were placed on vehicles in order to limit the number of cars on the roads.
 (I'm not really sure that has helped.)
 See more details on importing a car.